 This looks like it is turning into a Meg Ryan list.
 But this movie about reluctant friends who fall in love over time is just plain wonderful.

-Sanaa Lathan plays smart, successful businesswoman who gets a major surprise in her life when she let’s go and falls in love with the handsome and charming gardener, .
+Sanaa Lathan plays a smart, successful businesswoman who gets a major surprise in her life when she “let go and let it flow” and falls in love with the handsome and charming landscaper.

 9. You’ve Got Mail/The Shop Around the Corner

-10. Sabrina: Audrey Hepburn is radiant as the chauffeur’s daughter who wins the heart of millionaire industrialist Humphrey Bogart.
+Audrey Hepburn is radiant as Sabrina, the chauffeur’s daughter who wins the heart of millionaire industrialist Humphrey Bogart.
 Don’t waste your time with the Harrison Ford/Julia Ormand remake.
 After all, you can’t do better than Audrey.